- Car Rentals

 Champakulam Church is one of the oldest churches in India, built in 427 AD.
 This church has seen many changes and undergone several enhancements.
 There are many inscriptions around the church describing its history.
 The annual festival is celebrated on October 3rd.

-At a distance of 12 kms from Kumarakom Bus Station & 20 kms from Alappuzha, Pathiramanal Island (meaning - Sands of Night) is small & breathtakingly beautiful island in Vembanad Lake on the border of Kottayam - Alapuzha districts.
-It is also known as Anantha Padmanabhan Thopu.
-It is one of the popular places to visit as part of cruise trip in Kerala Backwaters.
+At a distance of 12 km from Kumarakom Bus Station & 20 km from Alappuzha, Pathiramanal Island (meaning - Sands of Night) is a small & breathtakingly beautiful island in the Vembanad Lake.
+Situated on the border of Kottayam - Alapuzha districts, It is one of the popular places to visit as part of Kumarakom tour.

 Distance (From Alleppey): 20 Kms